WordPress.com vs WordPress.org: which one do you actually need

 How much does each cost

-The cost models are different, and .org is usually cheaper to own.
-WordPress.org software is free, so you pay only for hosting and a domain, commonly about $1.99 to $3.99 per month on entry hosting like Bluehost, often with a free domain for the first year (Duplicator, 2025).
+The cost models are different.
+WordPress.org software is free, so you pay only for hosting and a domain, with no software subscription on top.
 WordPress.com bundles hosting into monthly plans that rise as you unlock features.
-Because there is no software subscription with .org, your costs stay closer to the price of plain hosting, which we compare in detail in how much does a small business website really cost in the first year.
+Because there is no software subscription with .org, your costs stay closer to the price of plain hosting, which we compare across every option in how much does a small business website really cost in the first year.

 Which one should a small business choose